 3. Selling Study Notes and Resources

-If you take detailed and well-organized notes, you can sell them to other students.
+Similarly, if you take detailed and well-organized notes, you can sell them to other students.
 Websites like Stuvia and Nexus Notes allow students to upload and sell notes, study guides, and summaries.

 - Organize and digitize your notes.